North AmericaSurfing Destinations

 Rock Quarry beach, Kauai

-Located near Kilauea, on the north shore of Kauai, Rock Quarry needs some particular conditions to work properly.
+Located near Kilauea, on the north shore of Kauai, Rock Quarry is a beach break with a few rocky or reef sections.
+As Rock Quarry does not have a pure north exposure, it needs some particular conditions to work properly.
 On the usual NE trade winds, Rock Quarry will be messy and disorganized.
 However, if winds are light or switch to a westerly direction, it becomes a great playground.
 Rock Quarry offers lefts and rights depending on the swell direction.
-On the left side, it starts with a smooth takeoff and builds up into a nice barreling and maneuverable section further into the bay.
-When the point doesn’t work, Rock Quarry is still an overall good beach break for all levels of surfers.
+On the left side, it starts with a smooth takeoff and builds up into a nice maneuverable wave further into the bay.
+Rock Quarry is an overall good beach break for all skill levels but will mostly suit more experienced surfers.

 Wave direction : Left and right